tamnguyen2189/Drinks_Recipes/README.md

 ```
 ![result_vecs](/images/result_vecs.jpg)

-We need to creat a topics dictionary so we can categorize the topics.
-I'll base on the word frequency of each topic to give name for these topics in dataset.
+We need to create a topics dictionary so we can categorize the topics.
+I'll base on the word frequency of each topic to give a name for these topics in the dataset.
 ```ruby
 # Recipe vector & their topics:
 topic_recipe = pd.DataFrame(recipe_vecs)